U.S. Department of Transportation

 Personnel actively involved in the development and use of Highway Statistics data at both the supervisory and non-supervisory levels should be considered for seminar attendance.
 Individuals who have Highway Statistics data reporting responsibilities and have not attended a previous seminar are particularly encouraged to attend.

 Additional information regarding the HIS agenda will be provided in the future.
-Since there are no concurrent sessions planned this year, we are tentatively planning for each of the three major program areas (HPMS, Travel Monitoring, and fuels/finance/licensing) to have its own day during the week for training sessions.
-Plenary sessions involving all three major program areas are tentatively scheduled for Wednesday September 24 so that attendees may not need to be at the HIS the entire week like in the past.
-Please alert your staff and partners to save the date of this year's HIS.
+We are tentatively planning for each of the three major program areas (HPMS, Travel Monitoring, and fuels/finance/licensing) to have its own day during the week for training sessions.
+A plenary session involving all three major program areas is scheduled for Tuesday afternoon September 22 so that attendees may not need to be at the HIS the entire week like in the past Please alert your staff and partners to save the date of this year's HIS.

-Should you have any questions, please feel free to contact Danny Jenkins at Daniel.Jenkins@dot.gov or call 202-366-1067.
+Should you have any questions, please feel free to contact Robert Rozycki at Robert.Rozycki@dot.gov or call 202-366-5059.

 Washington DC/Arlington, VA information: